juancruza46/InstaProjects/README.md

 InstaProjects
-  - This is a full stack MERN application, that allows users to view and share their favorite Github projects.
+  - InstaProjects, is a full stack MERN (MongoDB, Express.js, React, Node.js) application designed for users to explore and share their favorite GitHub projects.
+It includes features such as user authentication (login, signup, logout), category browsing, tracking post likes, saving projects to favorites, deleting saved projects, and editing or deleting user descriptions.
+The key tools used are MongoDB for the database, Express.js for the backend, React for the frontend, and Node.js for server-side scripting.

 User Stories
   - As a User, I want to be able Log in, Sign up and Log out.